Jenkins is a software package for software developers. It’s used to automate parts of the testing, build, delivery, and deployment of software.

 Step 3: Install Jenkins

-1. To install Jenkins on Ubuntu, use the command:
+1. To install Jenkins on Ubuntu, use the following commands:

 sudo apt update